 Every year, U.S. fire departments respond to ≈160 fires that started at a Christmas tree.
 These fires cause injuries and death along with millions of dollars in property damage.
 To keep your family and home safe this holiday season, follow these tips below.

-- Do not use candles as lights or have near the tree, contact with a flame is not needed for ignition.
+- Do not use candles as lights or have them near the tree - contact with flame is not needed for ignition

 Christmas is a wonderful time to celebrate with friends and family, be sure to use caution and safety to have a great holiday season!